-We're not actually going to ask you to build or order a PC-just to pretend to do so.
+We're not going to ask you to build or order a PC-just to pretend to do so.
 The purpose of this exercise is to help you understand how a computer works.
-That information will help you when you go shopping for a new system or, especially, if you order up a custom-built system.
+That information will help you when you go shopping for a new system or, especially, if you order a custom-built system.
+It will also help you understand how your existing system works, if you have one.